Stephanie-Y-Lopez/CSI255_VideoGame_StephanieLopez/README.md

 ### Lessons Learned
 - Intellisense is a very useful tool that assists in making the development code process of the game much more simple.
 - Using AI is a very helpful tool to turn to when questioning why your code may not be functioning.
 Just make sure NOT TO always believe what it says. it may take you down a rabbit hole and break everything.

+## Date: May 25th, 2024
+### Features Added Since Last Update
+- Since my game is Mario based, my goombas are symbols of the IRS.. because.. who likes the IRS!?!?
+- Added in background music as well as some basic sound effects
+- Implemented scene switching for my character to go from level 1 to 2 to 3!
+- Worked on my full design for level 1 as well as 2.
+- Designed some simple elements such as bushes, loading in screen, dying screen, completion screens, and some buttons!
+(Will work on implementing in next week!)

+### Issues Encountered
+- Being intimidated by how good everyone else's game is.
+Everyone is doing so good!!!!
+- As for background features in my game such as designs like hills and bushes my character was sometimes going in front and sometimes going behind them so I fixed that so he only goes in front of them!
+(With the help of Mr.Cram thank you!)
+- My character's rigidbody was causing him to collide oddly with blocks when jumping so I made it smaller to suit him better!
+(With the help of Mr.Cram thank you!)

+### Lessons Learned
+- Asking questions is ALWAYS!
+The right answer!